 You don’t have to wait until your junior or senior year to begin networking.
 The earlier you begin, the more time you give yourself to connect with people in the industry you are looking to work within.
-Start networking early with professionals in your UA network (faculty members, colleagues, and peers within clubs and organizations you are involved with) so you gain confidence to network with professionals in your industry.
+Start networking early with professionals in your Arizona network (faculty members, colleagues, and peers within clubs and organizations you are involved with) so you gain confidence to network with professionals in your industry.

 Wondering how to start networking?